mariangle/ecommerce-app-ms-sql-net-react/README.md

 - [ ] Implement encryption and decryption for user passwords
   - [ ] Hash passwords
 - [ ] Add guest checkout functionality

-> Note: This project is dated, and there are many aspects I would approach differently now.
-I am no longer actively developing it.
-However, if you intend to clone or fork it, be aware of the following: The database was initially set up using SQL statements, which were not saved.
-Starting the project may be challenging due to this.
-I recommend using Entity Framework's update-database command to recreate the database schema.

 <!-- LICENSE -->
 ## License